realnedsanders/Coordination-Trilemma/appendix-b.md

 **Intuition before formalism:** In standard game theory, defection dominates cooperation at scale.
 As population grows, your individual cooperation matters less to others, but the cost to you remains constant.
 Without something changing the payoffs, cooperation collapses.

-**Why it matters:** Shows that voluntary coordination without transformation is unstable—and with transformation, it becomes the only stable equilibrium.
+**Why it matters:** Shows that voluntary coordination without transformation is unstable.
+With transformation, it becomes the only stable equilibrium.

 **Theorem 4.1 (Defection Dominance at Scale):**